artefactual/archivematica-docs/admin-manual/installation/installation.rst

 configuration is Archivematica 1.4.0 with AtoM deployed from the stable/2.1.x branch.
 Archivematica has also been successfully tested with the qa/2.2.x branch.

-Installation instructions for Atom 2 are available on the accesstomemory.org website https://www.accesstomemory.org/en/docs/2.1/ .
+Installation instructions for Atom 2 are available on the :ref:`accesstomemory.org documentation <atom:home>`.
 When following those instructions, it is best to download Atom from the git repository (rather than use one of the supplied tarballs).
 When checking out Atom, use the head of either the stable/2.1.x or qa/2.2.x branch.

-Once you have a working AtoM installation, you can configure dip upload between Archivematica and Atom.
+Once you have a working AtoM installation, you can Archivematicaconfigure dip upload between Archivematica and Atom.
 The basic steps are:

 * update atom dip upload configuration in the Archivematica dashboard